tinkledoomhammer/some-notes/stackedit/Code/Rust/Rust Book.md

 * Variables are copied into new frames, so changes will not affect the parent frame

 #### Boxes live in the heap
+Pointer
+: a value that describes a memory location (internal in rust?)

+Pointee
+: The value that a pointer points to

+Heap
+: A separate region of memory where data can live indefinitely, not tied to a specific stack frame

+Box
+: A rust mechan